uwsampl/relay-aot/README.md

 primitive `compile` function which compiles a `relay.Function` into a Python closure which wraps the compiled native code.

-The compiler's design is straight forward it lowers functions into a small C++-like IR, and generates a C++ program which can be compiled and dynamically linked.
+The compiler's design is straight forward.
+It lowers functions into a small C++-like IR, and generates a C++ program which can be compiled and dynamically linked.
 We extract the corresponding symbol from the dynamic library, and wrap it as a Python closure.